 If the avalanche danger is assessed to be level 4 (high) or even level 5 (very high) at night, and then one level lower during the day, the morning rule is deviated from.
-As when transport routes are in danger, the avalanche danger is also significant at night, the higher avalanche level that applies during the night is given in the evening edition.
+As when transport routes are endangered, the avalanche danger is also significant at night, the higher avalanche level that applies during the night is given in the evening edition.
 In the morning edition this is then reduced to the level applying in the morning.

 Avalanche danger and risk

 An avalanche danger only becomes a risk (i.e. a probability that damage will occur) if endangered individuals, animals, forest, infrastructure etc. are in the area of the potential avalanche.
-In the avalanche bulletin, the avalanche danger is assessed regardless of the presence of endangered individuals or objects, i.e. on weekends with fine weather and weekdays with poor weather alike, and for populated areas and open terrain alike.
+In the avalanche bulletin, the avalanche danger is assessed regardless of the presence of endangered individuals or objects, i.e. on weekends with fine weather and weekdays with poor weather alike, and for populated areas and outlying terrain alike.

 If an avalanche is released somewhere on a glacier during a snowstorm, there would obviously be an avalanche danger, but there would be no risk if there were no people in the surrounding area.
-If the same avalanche is released on a popular touring route on a sunny weekend, the risk will be much greater.
+If the same avalanche is released on a popular touring route on a sunny weekend, the risk would be much greater.
 The danger given in the avalanche bulletin may be the same in both cases, but the risk will be different.

-Avalanches are a very special natural hazard, given that unlike flash floods or earthquakes the 'perilous process' of an avalanche can be initiated by human activity.
+Avalanches are a very special natural hazard, since unlike flash floods or earthquakes the 'perilous process' of an avalanche can be initiated by human activity.
 If anyone comes onto a dangerous slope, the artificial additional load can trigger an avalanche.
 In the case of more than 90% of the snow sports enthusiasts buried by a slab avalanche, they triggered the avalanche themselves or it was triggered by another member of their group.

 Frequency of danger levels